Professor Linda WoodheadProfessor

 PhD Supervision Interests

-I am happy to consider proposals in the areas of: religion and society in modern societies, contemporary Christianity, religion and gender, everyday religion, religious change.
+Happy to consider proposals in the areas of: religion and no religion; contemporary Christianity; cultural and religious change; new forms of ritual practice.

 Selected Publications Show all 63 publications